-The maximum number of shares of Common Stock with respect to which options may be granted under the Stock Option Plan to each participant could not exceed 50,000 shares in 1996, and, unless the proposed amendment is approved, could not exceed 50,000 in each year thereafter.
+The maximum number of shares of Common Stock with respect to which options may be granted under the Stock Option Plan to each participant could not exceed 50,000 shares in 1996, and shall not exceed 50,000 in each year thereafter.
 To the extent that shares for which options are permitted to be granted to a participant during a year are not covered by a grant of an option in such year, such shares shall automatically increase the number of shares of Common Stock available for grant of options to the participant in the subsequent year.

-The Stock Option Plan is to be administered by the Company's Board of Directors or by a committee appointed by the Board, consisting of two or more directors, each of whom qualifies as a disinterested person within the meaning of Rule 16b-3 promulgated under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and as an outside director within the meaning of Section 162(m) of the Code.
-The Stock Option Plan is currently administered by the Compensation Committee of the Board of Directors.
+The Stock Option Plan is administered by a committee appointed by the Company's Board of Directors, consisting of two or more directors, each of whom qualifies as a disinterested person within the meaning of Rule 16b-3 promulgated under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and as an outside director within the meaning of Section 162(m) of the Code.
 The committee has the full authority and discretion, subject to the terms of the Stock Option Plan, to determine those individuals who are eligible to be granted options and the amount and type of options.
 Terms and conditions of options are set forth in written option agreements, consistent with the terms of the Stock Option Plan.
-No option shall be granted under the Stock Option Plan on or after September 30, 2004 (the tenth anniversary of the effective date of the Stock Option Plan), but options granted prior to such date may extend beyond that date.
+No option shall be granted under the Stock Option Plan on or after September 30, 2004 (the tenth anniversary of the effective date of the Stock Option Plan), but options granted prior to such date may extend beyond that